daegalus/csrd/content.en/02-creating-your-character/01-type.md

 * Mastery With Defense
 * Parry

+{{< hint info >}}
-(Remember that at higher tiers, you can choose special abilities from lower tiers.
+Remember that at higher tiers, you can choose special abilities from lower tiers.
 This is sometimes the best way to ensure that you have exactly the character you want.
-This is particularly true with abilities that grant skills, which can usually be taken multiple times.)
+This is particularly true with abilities that grant skills, which can usually be taken multiple times.
+{{< /hint >}}

 ### Sixth-Tier Warrior